There are thousands of musicians in the UK so making money playing music is a tough ask.

 Many famous current artists have become famous via YouTube – teen sensation Justin Bieber being one of them (we didn’t say it was ALL good news!)

-The Canadian singer and songwriter dreamed of being a successful universal artist and couldn’t believe when his mother was contacted by a well known record producer asking to work with him and singer Usher.
+The Canadian singer and songwriter dreamed of being a successful universal artist and couldn’t believe it when a well-known record producer contacted his mother asking to work with him and singer Usher.

 This shows the power of the internet and, how if you develop a big fan base, you can get noticed and be signed.